Hexo

 Hugo - The world’s fastest framework for building websites.

-Ghost - Turn your audience into a business.
-Publishing, memberships, subscriptions and newsletters.
+Ghost - Independent technology for modern publishing, memberships, subscriptions and newsletters.

 Jekyll - :globe_with_meridians: Jekyll is a blog-aware static site generator in Ruby